-To counteract these problems, the prosecution might try to use an expert to explain why a battered women recanted her testimony.
-The expert might explain that the battered women is mot honest and accurate about abuse soon after an abusive event because there has not been time for denial, repressing, or minimization.
+To counteract these problems, the prosecution might try to use an expert to explain why battered women recanted her testimony.
+The expert might explain that battered women are not honest and accurate about abuse soon after an abusive event because there has not been time for denial, repressing, or minimization.

-The prosecution might call an expert to explain why women commonly recant their allegations of abuse or attmept to minimize the violence.
-The expert often testifies that the recationation occurs because of the following pattern:
+The prosecution might call an expert to explain why women commonly recant their allegations of abuse or attempt to minimize the violence.
+The expert often testifies that the recantation occurs because of the following pattern:

 - the parties are really mad at each other;

 - the batterer portrays himself as a victim and asks for sympathy;